logoflog/CDMIF/README.md

-Code comming soon.
+Code is comming soon.
 If you have questions please call me(geyouguang@163.com).